2S25 Sprut-SD: Armament

-The 2S25 Sprut-SD is equipped with a two-man turret armed with a 125 mm anti-tank gun.
-The gun is fitted with an autoloader, which ensures the high rate of fire of 6−8 rounds per minute with both conventional projectiles and rounds with guided missiles.
-It is completely stabilized in the vertical and horizontal planes and conducts fire with the same 125 mm separate case ammunition loadings that are used for the 2A46 smoothbore tank gun installed on Russian main battle tanks.
-With the fire control system featuring this stabilization of the elevation and azimuth, it also includes a laser rangefinder and a ballistic computer that provides ever-changing data about the target.
+The main armament of the 2S25 is a two-man turret armed with a 125 mm smoothbore 2A75 tank gun, which is a derivative of the 125 mm 2A46 tank gun.
+The gun is fitted with an autoloader, with a rate of fire of 6−8 rounds per minute with both conventional projectiles and rounds with guided missiles.
+It can carry 40 rounds for the main armament, with 22 ready to use in the autoloader.
+In case the autoloader is no longer intact, manual loading is possible at the cost of a substantially longer reload time.
+The 2A75's ammunition is the same 125 mm separate case ammunition loadings that are used for the 2A46 smoothbore tank gun installed on Russian main battle tanks, including laser guided missiles like the 9M119 Svir, which have a maximum range of 4 km.
+The 2A75 is completely stabilized in the vertical and horizontal planes, and includes a laser rangefinder and a ballistic computer.
 The two-plane stabilization of the commander's sight is aligned with the laser sight for aiming the 125 mm shells onto the laser rangefinder.

-The main armament of the 2S25 is a 125 mm smoothbore 2A75 tank gun, which is a derivative of the 125 mm 2A46 tank gun.
 The angles of elevation and depression for the anti-tank gun are +15° and −5° respectively.
 When aimed towards the stern of the vehicle, the elevation and depression of the gun changes to +17° and −3° respectively.
-Given the need to install a gun to a substantially lighter chassis, designers created a new recoil device with a new ejector and thermal insulation jacket; it lacks a muzzle brake.
-The 2A75's ammunition includes laser guided missiles like the 9M119 Svir, which have a maximum range of 4 km, for defeating armored targets.
-Reloading the main gun is completed by means of a horizontal autoloader mounted behind the turret.
-It can carry 40 rounds for the main armament, with 22 ready to use in the autoloader.
-In case the autoloader is no longer intact, manual loading is possible at the cost of a substantially longer reload time.
+Given the need to install the gun into a substantially lighter chassis, designers created a new recoil device with a new ejector and thermal insulation jacket; it lacks a muzzle brake.
 A coaxial 7.62 mm PKT machine gun mounted to the left side of the main armament serves as the secondary armament of the 2S25; equipped with one tape of 2000 rounds.
+Later versions added a Remote Weapon Station with an additional 7.62 mm PKT machine gun on top of the turret.